otr4j/otrv4/otrv4.md

     yours.
 Only one Identity message must be chosen for use.
   ```

+> FIXME the procedure to compare hashes needs more details: supposedly plain hash (without context) still we need to know whether to adopt minimum-length unsigned representation or fixed-size encoding.
+Other statements referring to "hashed" take a plain `SHAKE256(m, 57)` i.e. 57-byte result.
+In alignment with other practices, we should take 32-byte hash of the OTR-encoded MPI value, such that we are ensured of exact representation, as is regular practice in OTR3 and OTRv4.
+(Also, I'm working with the assumption hashing the MPI prevents carefully selected MPIs from being used to control the state machine during DAKE.)

+> FIXME reason for taking hash could be checked, documented in Arch appendices?

   * Validate the Identity message.
 Ignore the message if validation fails.
   * If validation succeeds:
-    * > FIXME the procedure to compare hashes needs more details: supposedly plain hash (without context) still we need to know whether to adopt minimum-length unsigned representation or fixed-size encoding, then how many bytes to take from SHAKE-256.
-(OTR3 just compares BigUints IIRC, why not simply compare the unsigned integers? issues with constant-time?)
     * Compare the hashed `B` you sent in your Identity message with the DH value
       from the message you received, considered as 32-byte unsigned big-endian
       values.